thecodeassassin/influxdb.com/content/docs/v0.9/guides/troubleshooting.md

 All timestamps are stored in the database as nanosecond values, regardless of the write precision supplied.
 When returning query results, trailing zeros are silently dropped from timestamps.
 See GitHub Issue [#2977](https://github.com/influxdb/influxdb/issues/2977) for more information.

+### Math on Timestamps

+It is not currently possible to execute mathematical operators or functions against timestamp values.
+All time calculations must be carried out by the client receiving the InfluxDB query results.

 ## Return Codes

 ### 2xx Means Understood